xylosper/mpv/DOCS/man/en/vf.rst

         Horizontal deblocking on luminance only, and switch vertical deblocking on or off automatically depending on available CPU time.

+lua=fn=expr[:fn_y=expr][:fn_u=expr][:fn_v=expr][:file=path][:rgb][:lut=expr][:config=expr]
+    Generic Lua equation/function filter.
+This filter uses LuaJIT FFI to compile and run Lua expressions as filter equations.

+    fn=expr
+        The expressions is compiled as Lua expression.
+It is called for each pixel on each color plane, and produces a single color value.

+    fn_y=expr, fn_u=expr, fn_v=expr
+        Specify expressions to run on the Y (luma), U or V planes.

+    file=path
+        Load the given file as Lua chunks.
+It can define additional functions, which can be used by the fn expressions.
+It's also possible to replace the normal filter process, but this is non-trivial.
+(See vf_lua_lib.lua source for how things are done.)

+    lut=expr
+        Generate a lookup table from the given expression.
+If this option is passed, but no fn option is provided, each color value is put through the lookup table.

+        Just like with the fn options, there are lut_y/lut_u/lut_v variants available.

+        The functionality this option provides is a subset of that of the fn option, except that it might be faster in some situations.

+    rgb
+        If specified, only accept RGB input.
+By default, only YUV colorspaces are accepted.
+In RGB mode, the fn expressions must return a tuple of three color values.

+    config=expr
+        Set the dimensions of the filtered image.
+The expression must return a tuple specifiying the new width and height.
+The variables ``width`` and ``height`` are predefined and contain the dimensions of the source image.

+    Pixel values are in the range 0-1, and results are clipped to fit into this range.
+Pixel coordinates are in integers, and are clipped against the plane size.
+Fractional parts are truncated.

+    The following values are predefined in the fn expressions:

+    :c:             the current color value in YUV mode
+    :r / g / b:     the current color value in RGB mode
+    :x / y:         the coordinates of the current pixel (as integer)
+    :p(x,y):        returns the value of the pixel at location x/y of the current plane
+    :pw / ph:       width/height of the current plane
+    :px(p,x,y):     returns the value of the pixel at location x/y of the p-th plane (1 is Y, 2 is U, 3 is V)
+    :sw / sh:       width/height scale depending on the currently filtered plane, e.g. 1,1 and 0.5,0.5 for YUV 4:2:0
+    :src.width:     global width of the image (equals to size of the Y plane)
+    :src.height:    height, as above

+    Additionally, anything in math is guaranteed to be available, e.g. math.pi for the number pi.

+    It should be understood that the Lua scripts and expressions are not sandboxed, and only trusted scripts should be used.

+    Examples:
+        invert
+            --vf=lua=fn=1-c
+        invert (slightly faster)
+            --vf=lua=lut=1-c
+        flip
+            --vf=lua=p(x\,ph-y-1)
+            Note that ph is the border just outside the image, and y runs from 0 to (ph-1).
+        swap U/V planes
+            --vf=lua=fn_u=px(3\,x\,y):fn_v=px(2\,x\,y)
+        rotate
+            --vf=lua==fn=p(y\,x):config=height\,width

 noise[=luma[u][t|a][h][p]:chroma[u][t|a][h][p]]
     Adds noise.